brendanbaker/anly-555-exercises/README.md

 # anly-555-exercises
-Exercises for data structures and algorithms
+Exercises for data structures and algorithms in Georgetown University's Data Science and Analytics (DSAN) Program.